 Students in Years 12 and 13 should be role-models for the rest of the school community, and students are therefore expected to have acted in a mature and responsible manner throughout Years 10 and 11.
-While many students make mistakes, we would expect students to respond to these maturely and responsibly - and to have learnt from them.
-It is also very important that students in Years 12 and 13 do not adversely affect the learning of their peers.
+While students sometimes make mistakes, we would expect students to respond to these maturely and responsibly - and to have learnt from them.
+It is also very important that students in Years 12 and 13 have the highest expectations of themselves and their peers in order to maintain a positive learning environment for everyone.
 Parents may be called in to discuss targets for getting the student back on track, and a place in Year 12 could be withdrawn.
 Any student at risk of being refused entry to Year 12 on this basis will have a meeting with their parents and the Head of Year/Deputy Head Teacher at the earliest opportunity.